-Old Fashioned Baked Beans: Slow cooked pinto beans with a homemade sweet and smokey sauce.
+Old Fashioned Baked Beans: Slow cooked pinto or navy beans with a homemade sweet and smokey sauce.
 A family heirloom recipe for the best baked beans that you have ever tasted–no cans here!

 Don’t you just love that bean crock?

 I have had my eye on my Papa’s bean crock for my ENTIRE LIFE!

 My mom still claims ownership of it but I lucked out with this beauty from an antique store.
 I like to pretend it is one that was passed from generation to generation, just like the one in my family.

 Regardless, it gets it use in my household for my Papa’s Baked Beans.

 This is one my family’s favorite recipes of all time.
 Along with Italian Pasta Salad, Blueberry Pie Bars and Cucumber Salad, it is at every family BBQ and summer get together–we just don’t settle for ANY other baked beans out there.

 And once you have these beans, you will NEVER settle for any beans ever again!

 Let me start by telling you that my Papa was a man of simplicity.
 He took a short cut and started with 3 cans of condensed pork and beans and then gave it his magic, which you can certainly do.

 HOWEVER, I am a woman that prefers real food and the cans of pork and beans can be loaded with unrecognizable things and corn by-products (which we avoid for my nephew who has a sensitivity).